Physics

 Work

-I spend most of my time thinking about quantum error correction, fault-tolerance, and architectures of quantum computers based on neutral atoms.
-I also enjoy thinking about compilation of quantum gates and algorithms, quantum applications, resource estimation, and (abstracted) neutral atom physics.
-In all of my work, I enjoy switching back and forth between pencil-and-paper math and writing simulations.
+I spend much of my time thinking about quantum error correction, fault-tolerance, and architecture of quantum computers based on neutral atoms.
+I also enjoy thinking about compilation of quantum gates, circuits, and algorithms, resource estimation, simulation, and neutral atom physics.
+In all of my work, I enjoy switching back and forth between pencil-and-paper math and writing software.

 Academic

-In grad school (UW-Madison Physics, Advisor: Robert Joynt) I worked on several projects under the umbrella of quantum computation and information.
-Research topics included classical simulation of quantum noise, the geometry of entangled states, and error correction using neutral atoms without measurement.
+In grad school (UW-Madison Physics, Advisor: Robert Joynt) I worked on several projects related to quantum computation and information.
+Topics included classical simulation of quantum noise, the geometry of entangled states, and error correction using neutral atoms without measurement.

 Following grad school I did a postdoc (Shanghai Jiao Tong University, Advisor: Anthony Leggett) where I worked closer to condensed matter physics.
 I wrote an exact self-consistent solver for $T_c$ in the BEC/BCS crossover regime, applicable to small “granules” of material.
 Ensembles of many such granules of varying size demonstrate higher $T_c$ than macroscopic samples of the same material.